-Cash and cash equivalents include short-term liquid overnight investments with original maturities of three months or less and may not be insured by the FDIC or may exceed federally insured limits.
+Cash equivalents include short-term liquid overnight investments with original maturities of three months or less and may not be insured by the FDIC or may exceed federally insured limits.

-Revenue recognition
+Revenue Recognition

-Interest income is recorded on an accrual basis and includes amortization of premiums and accretion of discounts.
-Discounts and premiums to par value on securities purchased are accreted/amortized into interest income over the life of the respective security.
+Interest income is recorded on an accrual basis and includes amortization of discounts and accretion of premiums.
+Discounts and premiums to par value on securities purchased are amortized/accreted into interest income over the life of the respective security.
 Discounts and premiums are determined based on the cash flows expected to be received for a particular investment upon maturity.